spacepy/dbprocessing/docs/scripts.rst

 Build a config file from an existing database.

-.. option:: filename The filename to save the config
+.. option:: filename

+   The filename to save the config

-.. option:: -m <dbname>, --mission <dbname> The database to to connect to
+.. option:: -m <dbname>, --mission <dbname>

+   The database to connect to

-.. option:: -f, --force Force the creation of the config file, allows overwrite
+.. option:: -f, --force

+   Force the creation of the config file, allows overwrite

-.. option:: -s, --satellite The name of the satellite for the config file
+.. option:: -s <satellite>, --satellite <satellite>

+   The name of the satellite for the config file

-.. option:: -i, --instrument The name of the instrument for the config file
+.. option:: -i <instrument>, --instrument <instrument>

+   The name of the instrument for the config file

-.. option:: -c, --nocomments Make the config file without a comment header block on top
+.. option:: -c, --nocomments

+   Make the config file without a comment header block on top

 .. warning:: This is untested and not fully useful yet.